 - Dragon Boat Festival

 If you are interested in the videos, I suggest reserving them for older children (ages 4+) due to the fast-paced animation.
-Also, please watch after reading the stories so that your child has a chance to learn the story.
-When given the choice, always choose books first and videos last.

 To learn more about the effects of media on children, please watch this informative TEDx video by Dr. Dimitri Christakis.
 HealthyChildren.org also has a research-based advice about children’s health, including screen-time guidelines.